TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 You do need to provide text for the entry, though, or else AI Dungeon will discard the entry.
 Or at least, it used to before the World-Info library was introduced.
 Who knows what it will do now!

 It has the following rules:
-* Must have exactly one tag.
+* Must have exactly one topic.
 * It must have at least one matcher of any type.
-* Relations will only match if its related tags are associated with the _current_ action being matched.
+* Relations will only match if its related topics are associated with the _current_ action being matched.
-  * It will not look at past actions for related tags, even if you are not using an Immediate relation.
+  * It will not look at past actions for related topics, even if you are not using an Immediate relation.
 * Its text will not be used in the context.
-  * It is used only to generate a tag for other entries to relate to.
+  * It is used only to generate a topic for other entries to relate to.

 Examples:
 _Creating a classification for a gender._